• Skip to main content

 You can cook by this method on the grill, or stove top/oven combination.
 Our favorite way is to sear our steaks in a cast iron skillet and then cook over a low heat charcoal grill.
 But, if you don’t have a grill you can certainly finish them up in an oven.

 Cooked completely in a cast iron skillet are Cajun Steak Bites.
-They’re a perfect addition to an appetizer board when you’ve got beef lovers around.
+We also love using this method for our Steak Crostini.
+They're a perfect addition to an appetizer board when you've got beef lovers around.

 FAQ’s about reversing the method for reverse sear steaks